xtofl/articles/monoid.md

 #### An identity element

 * operation with 'empty' lists (vacuus truth?)
-* allow 'restarting' computation in divide and conquer algo's
+* allow 'restarting' computation
+    * each part can start from "zero"
+* less mental burden

 --